HomeE-commerceArticle Schema Markup for News Publishers

 Reality: Quality trumps quantity.
 It’s better to have five accurately implemented properties than twenty poorly formatted ones.
 Google can penalise sites for spammy or incorrect schema implementation.

 The dateModified property deserves special attention.
-Many publishers update it for every tiny edit, which dilutes its value.
-Reserve dateModified for substantial content changes — think new information, corrected facts, or substantial rewrites.
-Minor typo fixes don’t count.
+Many publishers update it for every small edit, which waters down its value.
+Reserve dateModified for substantial content changes: new information, corrected facts, or major rewrites.
+Fixing a typo doesn’t count.

-Here’s a complete example incorporating both required and recommended fields:
+Here’s a complete example with both required and recommended fields:

 {